Body Acceptance Resolutions for 2021

 I call my list a Body Confidence Manifesto, which sets out the way that I want to relate to my body.

 You can grab an example of my manifesto and a printable template for creating your own here.

-Are you ready to make 2021 the year you finally accept your body and free up your time and energy to focus on the things that matter most to you?
+Are you ready to make this year you finally accept your body and free up your time and energy to focus on the things that matter most to you?